-The researchers say the continuous force of these invisible particles would be very different from the forces perceived by ordinary matter.
-“For the gravitational or electrical force I teach in my introductory physics class, when you double the distance between two particles, you reduce the force by a factor of four.
-A continuous force, on the other hand, is reduced by a factor of up to eight, ”explained Tanedo.
+The researchers say that the continuous force of these invisible particles would be very different from the forces perceived by ordinary matter.
+“For the gravitational or electrical force that I teach in my introductory physics class, when you double the distance between two particles, you reduce the force by a factor of four.
+A continuous force, on the other hand, is reduced by a factor of up to eight, ”Tanedo explained.

-In the paper, UC Riverside physicists say they found that a continuous force like the one proposed could replicate observations of stellar movements in the universe.
+In the paper, UC Riverside physicists say they found that a continuous force such as the one proposed could replicate observations of stellar movements in the universe.

 Next step, a "dark photon"